ADDIE Model: 5 Stages of Instructional Design (2025)

 Key elements of the evaluation phase include:

-• Collecting feedback: Learners’ feedback is collected via post-training feedback which take place directly after the training, observations that take place two to six months after the learning program, productivity data, learner surveys, learner interviews, etc.
+• Collecting feedback: Learners’ feedback is collected via post-training feedback, which takes place directly after the training, observations that take place two to six months after the learning program, productivity data, learner surveys, learner interviews, etc.

-• Learning: Instructional designers use the evaluation phase to learn and evaluate which processes went well and which needs improvement moving forward.
+• Learning: Instructional designers use the evaluation phase to determine which processes went well and which need improvement.

-• Points of improvement: Create a list of improvements to add to the future programs so that no learnings are lost.
+• Points of improvement: Create a list of improvements to add to future programs so that no learning is lost.

 • Evaluation: Based on the feedback, evaluate to what degree the training objectives were met.
 Feed these results back to your stakeholders and inquire about their satisfaction with the training program.
 This provides an excellent input for future programs.